LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

               command buffer, during the specific queuesubmit call.
               This option can be repeated to initiate multiple dumps of gpu resources.
-  --dump-resources BeginCommandBuffer=<n>,CmdDraw=<m>,RenderPass=<n>,NextSubpass=<o>,CmdDispatch=<p>,CmdTraceRays=<q>,QueueSubmit=<r>
+  --dump-resources BeginCommandBuffer=<n>,Draw=<n>,BeginRenderPass=<n>,NextSubPass=<n>,EndRenderPass=<n>,Dispatch=<n>,TraceRays=<n>,QueueSubmit=<n>
               Dump gpu resources after the given vmCmdDraw*, vkCmdDispatch, or vkCmdTraceRaysKHR is replayed.
-The parameter for each is block index from the capture file.
-The additional parameters are used to identify during which occurance of the vkCmdDraw/VkCmdDispath/VkCmdTrancRaysKHR resources will be dumped.
+The parameter for each is a block index from the capture file.
+The additional parameters are used to identify during which occurence of the vkCmdDraw/VkCmdDispath/VkCmdTrancRaysKHR resources will be dumped.
+NextSubPass can be repeated 0 or more times to indicate subpasses withing a render pass.
 Note that the minimal set of parameters must be one of:
-                  BeginCmdBuffer, CmdDraw,BeginRenderPass,NextSubpass, and QueueSubmit
+                  BeginCmdBuffer, Draw, BeginRenderPass, EndRenderPass, and QueueSubmit
-                  BeginCmdBuffer, CmdDispatch and QueueSubmit
+                  BeginCmdBuffer, Dispatch and QueueSubmit
-                  BeginCmdBuffer, CmdTraceRays and QueueSubmit --dump-resources <filename>
+                  BeginCmdBuffer, TraceRays and QueueSubmit --dump-resources <filename>
               Extract --dump-resources args from the specified file, with each line in the file containing a comma or space separated list of the parameters to --dump-resources.
 The file can contain multiple lines specifying multiple dumps.
   --dump-resources <filename>.json
               Extract --dump-resource args from the specified json file.
-The format for the json file is documented in detail in the gfxreconstruct documenation.
+The format for the json file is documented in detail in the gfxreconstruct documentation.
   --dump-resources-before-draw
               In addition to dumping gpu resources after the CmdDraw, CmdDispatch and CmdTraceRays calls specified by the --dump-resources argument, also dump resources before those calls.